MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Teams/prepare-network.md

 <a name="bandwidth-requirements"></a>Condition requise pour la bande passante
 ----------

 Les calculs de bande passante pour Microsoft Teams sont complexes et une calculatrice a été créée à cet effet.
-Pour accéder à la calculatrice, cliquez ici : [Planificateur de réseau dans MyAdvisor](https://aka.ms/bwcalc/).
+Pour accéder à la calculatrice, accédez au [Planificateur de réseau dans MyAdvisor](https://aka.ms/bwcalc/).

 <!--
 The content you will find below can be used as supplemental background information; however, it is recommended that customers use [Network Planner](https://aka.ms/bwcalc) to track their needs.